 Studies on the Asian citrus psyllid, Diaphorina citri Kuwayama (Hemiptera: Liviidae), a vector of a similar liberibacter pathogen (Teixeira et al. 2005) have examined how host plant volatiles can alter psyllid behaviors (Wenninger et al. 2009, Davidson et al. 2014).
-Plant volatiles can induce probing in combination to visual and chemical cues from host plants (Patt et al. 2011).
-It is possible that Lso infection has altered B. cockerelli’s attraction to leaf volatiles (Mayer et al. 2008) and their settling behavior as well (Mas et al. 2014).
+Plant volatiles can induce probing in combination with visual and chemical cues from host plants (Patt et al. 2011).
+It is possible that Lso infection alters B. cockerelli’s attraction to leaf volatiles (Mayer et al. 2008) and their settling behavior as well (Mas et al. 2014).
 Lso infection can increase psyllid preferences for undamaged, uninfected hosts for oviposition and settling (Davis et al. 2012) – a behavior which has been seen in other insect-plant-vector relationships (Cao et al. 2016, Eigenbrode et al. 2018).
-It may be that this encouraged greater acceptance of genotypes which would be rejected by an uninfected psyllid.
-A high percentage of the psyllids in our colony were infected and our plants were all uninfected, so psyllid infection does not entirely explain the patterns we have seen.
-Infection status also fails to explain the minor trend we saw between male and female probing on Russet Burbank.
+In the present study it may be that this phenomenon encouraged greater acceptance of genotypes that would be rejected by an uninfected psyllid.
+A high percentage of the psyllids in our colony were infected and our plants were all uninfected, so psyllid infection may not entirely explain the patterns we observed.
+Infection status also would not explain the minor trend we saw between male and female probing on Russet Burbank.

-Another explanation for differences between genotypes is that the female psyllids are more influenced by familiar cues while selecting host plants for oviposition or feeding (Prager et al. 2014).
-Russet Burbank was one of the plants used to rear our colonies, so it is possible that the volatiles from this variety were more stimulating for female psyllids.
-Further studies into potato psyllid’s attraction to plant volatiles while infected can help clarify if these possible explanations correlate with host plant acceptance.
+Another possible explanation for differences between genotypes is that the female psyllids are more influenced by familiar cues while selecting host plants for oviposition or feeding (Prager et al. 2014).
+Russet Burbank was one of the plants used to rear our colonies, so it is possible that the volatiles from this genotype were more stimulating for female psyllids.
+Further studies into potato psyllid’s attraction to plant volatiles while Lso positive and Lso negative can help clarify if these possible explanations correlate with host plant acceptance.

 Although leaf-leaving duration differed significantly among genotypes, the incidence and duration of leaf-leaving behaviors was very small and probably not biologically significant.
 It is also important to note that leaf-leaving was defined in the context of leaving the leaf in our small observation arena.
 On a plant in the field there is a much larger surface area for a psyllid to explore, so the leaf-leaving events might represent questing behavior rather than host rejection.
 It also is possible that the duration between a psyllid’s initial encounter and settling behaviors or eventual plant rejection is longer than the time we allotted for recording.

 Contrary to previously published studies (Butler et al. 2011, Diaz-Montano et al. 2013, Cooper and Bamberg 2014, Rubio-Covarrubias et al. 2017) our study showed similar oviposition rates among genotypes, consistent with results reported by (Prager et al. 2017).
-Other studies have found psyllids will oviposit on a variety of hosts (Diaz-Montano et al. 2013, Thinakaran et al. 2015), even when it is not beneficial for their survival (Prager, Lewis, et al. (2014b).
-Psyllids oviposited on every type of potato offered, like observations by Prager et al. (2017), giving little evidence of antixenosis.
+Other studies have found psyllids will oviposit on a variety of hosts (Diaz-Montano et al. 2013, Thinakaran et al. 2015), even when it is not beneficial for their survival (Prager et al. 2014b).
+Psyllids oviposited on every type of potato offered, showing little evidence of antixenosis.

 We selected the number of days for our observations to correlate with the periods of maximum oviposition reported in the life history tables of Abdullah (Knowlton and Janes 1931, 2008) and Yang et al. (2010, 2013).
 Therefore, it was surprising to see the large reduction of egg fertility for some psyllids in period four (18-24 days).
 Fertility declined on the resistant genotypes as opposed to the Russet Burbank variety, which suggests that these genotypes may have antibiotic effects over time.
 Over the course of a growing season, these reductions may have a cumulative effect on psyllid populations.
 Longer observation periods could help to better quantify these effects.